sjpierce/Pierce.AARUG2024/README.md

     Do not edit it manually: just re-knit `README.Rmd` to update it.
 In R Studio, you can read the formatted version by opening the file and clicking the Preview button.
-  - `README.Rmd`: This file gives an introduction to the repository.
+  - `README.qmd`: This file gives an introduction to the repository.
     Rendering it produces the `README.md` file and opens the preview automatically.
   - `references.bib`: This is a BibTeX file containing citation data for